cheesesnakes/track-cleaning/README.md

 # Andaman Reef Fish — Active Learning System

-Local, privacy-focused pipeline for identifying reef fish from video-derived frames, with hierarchical (species / genus / family) classification, GUI path selection, track-level mass labeling, and periodic GPU retraining on an NVIDIA RTX 4070 (or any CUDA device).
+Local, privacy-focused pipeline for identifying reef fish from video-derived frames, with hierarchical (species / genus / family) classification, a Qt labeling GUI, track-level mass labeling, zoom/pan inspection, and periodic GPU retraining on an NVIDIA RTX 4070 (or any CUDA device).

 ---